Iglesia de la Compañía Fire

 The Iglesia de la Compañía de Jesús Fire (8 December 1863) was a mass casualty event in Santiago, Chile.
 It is the deadliest fire known to have occurred in the city, one of the deadliest single-building fires in world history and one of the deadliest-ever fires within a religious site.
 Between 2,000 and 3,000 people died, most of whom were women.

 The fire originated at the start of a mass being held to celebrate the Feast of the Immaculate Conception.
+The tragedy led directly to the establishment of the city's first organized firefighter companies, which, since then, have been staffed by volunteers.